-Position Statement/ Guidelines Overview Local Planning Strategy Implications and Responses Accommodation for Ageing Australia's local government planning framework.
-The position statement seeks to achieve and accommodation for the Town's ageing planning consideration of residential accommodation peeds for ageing The Strategy recognises the need to develop a strategy for services, facilities and accommodation for the Town's ageing population.
+Position Statement/ Guidelines Overview Local Planning Strategy Implications and Responses Residential Accommodation for Ageing Persons (December 2020) This Position Statement has been prepared by the WAPC to outline the requirements to support the provision of residential accommodation for ageing persons within Western Australia's local government planning framework.
+The position statement seeks to achieve consistent strategic planning consideration of residential accommodation needs for ageing persons in local planning strategies and consistent statutory planning guidance to standardise land-use definitions and zoning permissibility for residential accommodation for ageing persons in local planning schemes.
+The Strategy recognises the need to develop a strategy for services, facilities and accommodation for the Town's ageing population.
 Appropriate statutory planning guidance will need to be considered in the Town's review of its Scheme.
 Container Deposit Scheme Infrastructure (September 2020) The position statement has been prepared by the WAPC to outline how container deposit scheme (CDS) infrastructure should be considered and assessed in the Western Australian planning system.
-The position statement seeks to ensure: A coordinated approach to the provision of CDS infrastructure throughout WA That appropriate locations are chosen for the installation of CDS infrastructure The timely roll-out of infrastructure in support of the scheme's establishment and ongoing operational needs Minimum development requirements are established to exempt certain CDS infrastructure from requiring planning approval, for adoption by local governments.
+The position statement seeks to ensure: • A coordinated approach to the provision of CDS infrastructure throughout WA • That appropriate locations are chosen for the installation of CDS infrastructure • The timely roll-out of infrastructure in support of the scheme's establishment and ongoing operational needs • Minimum development requirements are established to exempt certain CDS infrastructure from requiring planning approval, for adoption by local governments.
 There is one existing container deposit bag drop facility within the Town at the Claremont Showgrounds.
 It is recommended the policy measures of the CDS position statement be integrated into the Town's new Scheme and local planning policies to enable such facilities to easily establish in the area.
 Expenditure of Cash-in-lieu of Public Open Space (October 2020) This position statement has been prepared by the WAPC to ensure that the cash-in-lieu for open space is expended in accordance with the requirements of the Planning and Development Act 2005 .
 The position statement provides guidance on the requirements for the use of cash-in-lieu funds for public open space (POS) and encourages the use of cash-in-lieu funds for the provision and betterment of open spaces for the community.
 Any future Scheme or Local Planning Policy provisions relating to the expenditure of cash-in-lieu of POS must be consistence with the guidance provided in the WAPC's position statement.